skaempfer/todo-list/README.md

 1. Open two command line shells
 2. In the first shell navigate to `./todo.service` and execute `dotnet run`
 3. In the second shell navigate to `./todo.app` and execute `npm ci` and then `npm run dev`
+4. Open `http://localhost:5044/todos` to access the service
+5. Open `http://localhost:3000/` to access the app

 ## Developing